camilouribebotta/visual-essays/docs/help.md

 ## ve-graph

 Associates a graph (or network diagram) with a text element.
-Graphs are defined using delimited text files that include the information for plotting the nodes and edges in the grao
+Graphs are defined using delimited (comma or tab) text files that include the information for plotting the nodes and edges in the graph.
+The graph specification is loaded from a URL provided in the `ve-graph` tag.

 # Essay authoring
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3MzY1ODY1OCw2NDA4NTcyMSwxNjk0MT
+eyJoaXN0b3J5IjpbMTM1MDIwNDg0NSw2NDA4NTcyMSwxNjk0MT
 kyMDU0XX0=
 -->